 Sofitel Singapore Sentosa Resort & Spa, 2 Bukit Manis Road, Sentosa Island, Singapore 099891

 4. Four Seasons Hotel Singapore

 Previously, the idea of bringing your pet to the grand Four Seasons seemed like a farfetched dream.
-Fast forward to now, and Four Seasons Hotel is ready to shower your pet with goodies, such as a personalised towel with your precious pet name embroidered on it, a pet bowl, pet bed, and bottled water.
-The downside is, there’s a cleaning fee of $100 applied to the room or $130 for suites… but we say Fido is totally worth it!
+Fast forward to now, and Four Seasons Hotel is ready to shower your pet with goodies, such as a personalised towel with your precious pet’s name embroidered on it, a pet bowl, a pet bed, and bottled water.
+The downside is there’s a cleaning fee of $100 applied to the room or $130 for suites… but we say Fido is totally worth it!